RomanoLab/phytotherapy-discovery/README.md

 4) Downstream analysis / integration
 Use predictions for prioritization, hypothesis generation, or reintegration into ontology/KG analyses (depending on your study design and tooling).

+---

 ## Extending the Toolkit
 Ideas that keep this repository aligned with its current scope:
-- Make CTAPred outputs easier to consume (standardize output schemas; add converters to KG/CSV/Parquet).
-- Add reproducibility tooling (Dockerfile; pinned Python versions; small test fixtures).
-- Add CI (lint + unit tests for CTAPred helper functions; smoke test on sample inputs).
-- Add analysis notebooks that explicitly document how CTAPred outputs connect back to the upstream ontology.
+* **Modularise** – split into smaller modules and expose a proper Python API.
+* **Unit tests** – add `pytest` and GitHub Actions for continuous integration.
+* **Visualisation** – integrate network diagrams or heatmaps (e.g., via `matplotlib`).
+* **Docker** – package the pipeline for reproducible runs on any machine.

+---

 ## Contributing
-- Fork → create a feature branch → commit + push → open a Pull Request.
+1. Fork → create a feature branch → commit + push → open a Pull Request.
-- Keep changes scoped and well-described (what/why/how).
+2. Keep changes scoped and well-described (what/why/how).
-- If you change model inputs/outputs, update CTAPred/README.md and this README accordingly.
+3. If you change model inputs/outputs, update CTAPred/README.md and this README accordingly.

+---

 ## Citation
 If you use this repository in research, please cite: